velf/gendered_success/index.md

 We used collaboration activity to conceptualize individual careers.
 After filtering for users with at least 10 actions we created stratified samples of each gender group, With 10,000 male, female, and unknown users.
+This short summary shows results of the first smaple.

 ## Career Path Identification